 In the below examples, we have real PV output (orange line) for two different large rooftop sites.
 In blue we have the Solcast “estimated actual” performance from those sites based only on our proprietary satellite cloud and radiation engine, and in white we have what Solcast was saying 1 hour ahead.
 You will never see anything like this performance from DarkSky since its a generic weather API.

 The fine-tuning is available in our API to account for site-specific PV issues like shading, orientation and other local effects.
-You can read more about that on our PV Tuning page!

 Interested?
 Get some real cloud cover data through the Solcast API